Project-Platypus/J3/README.md

   pick any file.
 The file extension is still used to determine the appropriate reader.
 If no suitable reader is found or multiple readers match the same extension, the user is prompted to select the appropriate reader.

+* Widgets that supports targeting (e.g., a scatter plot that supports tagging or annotations) should implements the `TargetableWidget` interface.
+The canvas will automatically remove dependencies when the widget is removed.
+The tags or annotation should register themselves as dependencies of the widget.

 ## Extensibility ##